-Based on the description of the concepts of scientific integration in each UIN in Indonesia above, it can be explained that substantially, the concept of integration offered by each UIN is actually the same: integrating religious and general sciences and eliminating dichotomy between the two sciences.
-However, of the five UINs that carry out the ideals of scientific integration, it 2 (two) UINs that only have definitively concept of scientific integration formulated the and socialized to the academic community, they are UIN Sunan Kalijaga Yogyakarta and UIN Maulana Malik Ibrahim Malang.
+Based on the description of the concepts of scientific integration in each UIN in Indonesia above, it can be explained that substantially, the concept of integration offered by each UIN is actually the same: integrating religious and general sciences and eliminating the dichotomy between the two sciences.
+However, of the five UINs that carry out the ideals of scientific integration, it 2 appears that only (two) UINs have definitively concept of scientific integration formulated the and socialized to the academic community, they are UIN Sunan Kalijaga Yogyakarta and UIN Maulana Malik Ibrahim Malang.

 2) Islamic higher education Istitution should have core values effective and highly competitive manner.
-The substance of core values is the core beliefs (core beliefs) of the vision-mission and choice of ways or ways to realize the ideals of UIN.
+The substance of core values is the core beliefs (core beliefs) of the visionmission and choice of ways or ways to realize the ideals of UIN.